Traveling in Morocco

 Casablanca

 Since it was a French protectorate, it expanded quickly, becoming significantly larger than Marseilles.
-It seems like any other European city, so don’t try to imagine anything when you’re planning a trip to Morocco.
+It seems also like any other European city, so don’t try to imagine anything when you’re planning a trip to Morocco.
 For you, that would be an incredible visit.